Take the Scenic Detour 🛣

 Knight’s Banquet

-Enjoy a banquet in the “Knight’s Hall” located inside the castle!
+You can enjoy a banquet in the “Knight’s Hall” located inside the castle!
 Your servers will be dressed in medieval costume, and after a welcome to the castle, you’ll enjoy all kinds of fun entertainment including jugglers and musicians to keep you amused while you eat.

 Torchlight Guide with Knight’s Snack